kimsh02/awns-rpi5/README.md

 ## API

-- Simple API that can be incorporated with downstream motor controller.
+- Simple API that can be integrated with development of a downstream motor controller.

+- `Navigator{}`
+  - Constructor